COVID-19 DAILY UPDATE

 DHD#10 will provide daily and total case counts and deaths each day.
 We will provide a weekly update each Monday with more detailed data from the previous week.
 Our Data Dashboard will also be updated each Monday with data from the previous week.

 COVID-19 WEEKLY UPDATE

-PLEASE NOTE: This update be posted weekly on Mondays summarizing weekly totals.
+PLEASE NOTE: This update be posted on Mondays summarizing weekly totals.